dward2/BME547/Assignments/patient_lab_test_results_server_assignment.md

 - __As always in this class, be sure to follow all best practice conventions (unit testing, git practices, GitHub Actions CI Integration, virtual environments, PEP8, docstrings, descriptive README.md, license, etc)__
+- README.md should contain team member names, the purpose of the repository, instructions for how to run your server locally, and the URL/link to your server on your virtual machine (if it is active).
 - Unit testing should be done in parallel with code development.
 So, when code is written on a feature branch and merged into main, there must be appropriate unit testing available during that merge.
 You cannot write the